 Each month, we will explain the traditional names of the full Moon along with some fascinating Moon facts.
-In this video, learn about the Full Hunter’s Moon.
 Click below to watch the video.

-Below are the best days for activities, based on the Moon’s sign and phase in October.
+Below are some of the best days for certain activities, based on the Moon’s sign and phase in October.

 - Corn planted under a waning Moon grows slower but yields larger ears.